 Provides nearly instant relief from hemorrhoid pain and discomfort.
-Strong formula provides fast-acting treatment for this uncomfortable condition.
+Dependable formula provides fast-acting treatment.
 Regular application effectively shrinks hemorrhoids.

 Cream must be applied frequently.
 Not a long term solution for chronic hemorrhoid pain.